markjprice/cs13net9/docs/ch01-dotnet-history.md

 - [Understanding .NET Standard](#understanding-net-standard)
 - [.NET platforms and tools used by the C# and .NET book editions](#net-platforms-and-tools-used-by-the-c-and-net-book-editions)
 - [Topics covered by Apps and Services with .NET 8](#topics-covered-by-apps-and-services-with-net-8)

+# Understanding how C# and .NET are related

+C# and .NET are closely related technologies.
+C# is a programming language that compiles to **intermediate language (IL)** code that can be loaded and JIT compiled to native CPU instructions that are execute by your computer.
+There are other languages like **Visual Basic .NET** and **F#** that also compile to IL code, so they are alternatives to C#.

+You can build .NET projects without C#, but C# can only build projects for .NET.
+In theory, since C# is an open standard, someone could create a C# compiler that builds projects for other platforms, but in practice, no one has done this.

 # Understanding .NET platforms